ShimingWang98/Facial_Feature_Crafting_against_Inversion_based_Identity_Theft/README.md

 #### White-box Attack

-The function that run a white-box attack is implemented in `Crafter_protection/attacker.py`, which will be imported later.
+The white-box attack is implemented in `Crafter_protection/attacker.py`.

 ### Inference Scenario

-The whole inference task will take an image as the input, feed it into an encoder to get the feature, then put the feature into a classifier to get the prediction result.
+The inference task will take an image as the input, feed it into an encoder to get the feature, then put the feature into a classifier to get the prediction result.

 Here we assume you have a trained encoder and a downstream classifier.
 Otherwise please run the following code to get one.